mattyoung101/omicron/esp32/README.md

 - Written in C11 using the ESP-IDF (no Arduino here!)

 ## Building and running
-Firstly, you'll need to the ESP32 toolchain for your platform.
-Please [visit Espressif's docs](https://docs.espressif.com/projects/esp-idf/en/v3.3/get-started-cmake/index.html) for information on how to install this. **Please observe the important workaround for Windows:** you need to make the default program to open .py files the Python 2 interpreter in order for "idf.py" to work properly.
+Firstly, you'll need to the ESP32 IDF v3.3 toolchain for your platform.
+Please [visit Espressif's docs](https://docs.espressif.com/projects/esp-idf/en/v3.3/get-started-cmake/index.html) for information on how to install this. **Important workarounds for Windows:** you need to make the default program to open .py files the Python 2 interpreter if you want to type "idf.py" in your shell as they do in the docs.

 Once you've installed the toolchain, you need to open a terminal in the "esp32" directory and run `idf.py build` to generate the initial build.